charlesreid1-com/charlesreid1.com/pelican/content/2015-06-10-arduino-hello-world.md

 src="/img/BreadboardPower.jpg">

-Under this configuration, the entirety of the plus and minus buses on the left side of the breadboard how have a 5 volt potential across them.
-Now, we can connect any hole on the positive bus to any bus in the center of the breadboard, and the entire horizontal row on that side will be at the same voltage.
+Under this configuration, the entirety of the plus and minus buses on the left side of the breadboard now have a 5 volt potential across them.
+Now, we can connect any hole on the positive bus to any hole in the center of the breadboard (the lettered columns), and all the holes on the horizontal row containing that hole will be at the same voltage.

-(Note that the right side of the breadboard is isolated, so we could either connect the plus and minus buses to another power source, or connect them to the plus and minus buses on the left side of the board.)
+(Note that the left and right sides of the breadboard are isolated, so we could either connect the plus and minus buses on the right side to another power source, or connect them to the plus and minus buses on the left side of the board.)

 # Assembling the Circuit